Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: INTRODUCTION

-When there are hidden variables, the problem of causal discovery in CAMs, i.e., identification of the causal graph, remains underexplored, limiting its practical adoption where hidden variables are almost always present.
-Although causal discovery with hidden variables can be treated in full generality using the Fast Causal Inference (FCI) framework~\citep{Spirtes2001}, it is natural to expect that we can do better than FCI in certain aspects by exploiting specific properties of CAMs.
+When there are hidden variables, the problem of identifying the causal graph in CAMs remains relatively underexplored, limiting its practical adoption in settings where hidden variables are almost always present.
+Although causal discovery with hidden variables can be handled in full generality using the Fast Causal Inference (FCI) framework~\citep{Spirtes2001}, it is natural to expect that we can do better than FCI in certain aspects by exploiting specific properties of CAMs.

 \cite{maeda21a} identify cases in which parent–child relationships in CAMs can be determined in the presence of unobserved variables by analyzing independencies and dependencies among certain regression residuals.
 This result is significant and relies on specific properties of CAMs, since parent–child relationships are unidentifiable in the FCI framework.
 Although their approach accommodates hidden variables, it requires the absence of unobserved backdoor or causal paths.
 When such paths exist, the parent–child relationship is deemed unidentifiable.